-Table 3. $\hat{r}{VL}$ for different projection models.
+Table 3. \hat{r}{VL} for different projection models.

-Perspective Para Catadioptric Hyper Catadioptric Equiangular Fisheye Stereographic Fisheye $\infty$ 2fp $f \tan \chi$ $f\frac{\pi}{2}$ 2f f
+Perspective Para Hyper Equiangular Stereographic Orthogonal Catadioptric Catadioptric Fisheye Fisheye Fisheye ∞ 2fp $f \tan \chi$ $f\frac{\pi}{2}$ 2f f

 The general form for a line-image is a curve.
 The catadioptric case has been deeply studied in [5], and it has been proven that the line-image is a conic.
 The stereographic case could be expressed directly in terms of a catadioptric projection.
-The ortographic line-image is also a conic but not in terms of a catadioptric projection.
+The orthographic line-image is also a conic but not in terms of a catadioptric projection.
 For the other cases in general the curve is not a conic.

-In Fig. 3, we show a parametric representation of line-images depending on the elevation angle of the normal $\mathbf{n}$ describing the projection plane of a 3D line.
-Each image has been simulated for a different device but with the same $\hat{r}{VL}$ .
+In Fig. 3, we show a parametric representation of line-images depending on the elevation angle of the normal n describing the projection plane of a 3D line.
+Each image has been simulated for a different device but with the same \hat{r}{VL} .
 In all the cases line-images are well approximated by conics when the points of the segment are inside the limits of the vanishing line projection (FOV lower than 180 degrees)[19].
-However in the case of equiangular and orthogonal fisheye (b)(d) the line-images are not well fitted by conics when we are in the parts of the image corresponding to FOV greater than 180 degrees.
-In Fig. 4 we show a comparison of the line-images in a equiangular fisheye and an approximation using the catadioptric sphere model [15].
+However in the case of equiangular and orthogonal fisheye (b)(d) the line-images are not well fitted by conics when we are in regions of the image corresponding to FOV greater than 180 degrees.
+In Fig. 4 we show a comparison of the line-images in an equiangular fisheye and an approximation using the catadioptric sphere model [15].
 Notice that the line-image is well fitted inside the vanishing line projection but not outside.
 We also show how each pair of conics intersects in four points instead of two giving a sense of non-geometric coherence.

 Fig. 3.
-Representation of line-images depending on the projection model and the elevation of the normal ${\bf n}$ .
+Representation of line-images on the image plane depending on the projection model and with different values of the elevation of the normal n.

 Fig. 4.
-Comparison of line-images using the equiangular projection model and the catadioptric sphere model with $\xi > 1$ .
+Comparison of line-images on the image plane using the equiangular-fisheye projection model and the catadioptric sphere model with $\xi > 1$.
+Each line-image corresponds to a different value of the elevation of the normal n.